Asset Protection in Texas

 Cash in bank accounts beyond the six-month homestead rollover period is fully exposed.
 Brokerage and investment accounts outside qualified retirement plans carry no exemption.
 Investment real estate equity (rental properties, commercial buildings, undeveloped land) is not covered by the homestead exemption.
 Business interests not held inside a properly structured LLC or limited partnership are reachable.
 Stocks, bonds, and mutual funds held in a personal name have no protection beyond the $50,000/$100,000 personal property cap, which they share with every other category of personal property.

 A typical high-net-worth Texan illustrates the problem.
 A Dallas surgeon with $1.5 million in home equity (exempt), $900,000 in retirement accounts (exempt), and $1.2 million across bank accounts, a brokerage portfolio, and investment real estate has that entire $1.2 million exposed.
 The personal property cap covers $50,000 of it.
-The remaining $1.15 million is collectible by any judgment creditor through standard writs of execution, garnishment, or turnover proceedings.
+The remaining $1.15 million is collectible by any judgment creditor through writs of execution, garnishment, or turnover proceedings.

 The community property structure compounds the problem.
-If the surgeon’s income during marriage funded those investment accounts, they are likely community property—reachable by creditors of either spouse.
+If the surgeon’s income during marriage funded those investment accounts, they are likely community property, reachable by creditors of either spouse.

-Protecting Liquid Assets Beyond Texas Exemptions
+Protecting Non-Exempt Liquid Assets

 A Cook Islands trust moves liquid assets to a foreign jurisdiction where no U.S. judgment creditor can enforce a domestic court order.
 The trust holds the brokerage accounts, cash, and investment interests that Texas exemptions leave exposed.
 Unlike the homestead conversion strategy, assets in an offshore trust remain invested and accessible to the settlor through trustee distributions during normal times.
 When a creditor threat appears, the trustee restricts access and the assets become unreachable.